hirwablessing/ricky-morty-cartoon-collection/README.md

 - I used single branches for all features

-## Edge Cases Handled:
+- I worked with tasks on a Kanban board (I used Microsoft Todo App)

+- I used single branches for all features

+## Why I built the project this way:

 Though it wasn't instructed, I handled the following edge cases for better app experience;

 - Created a debouncer function to slow down the execution of API requests against API to filter characters by name.
 This was done to optimize the text filter experience.
 - Created a custom React Hook to close the mobile sidebar when the ESCAPE key is pressed.
 - The application passes episode data as a state value and access them from the Episode page.
 I put a check in place to handle scenarios where a user refreshes the application while in the episode page and losses the state value.
-- Used `Preact signal` for state handling instead of `useState` to increase perfomance as they use Proxies for updating VDOM.
+- Used `Preact signals` for state handling instead of `useState` to increase perfomance as they use Proxies for updating VDOM.
 More details can be found [here](https://preactjs.com/blog/introducing-signals/).
 They're very life saving and worth checking out :)

 ### Packages Used: